-Romania's Social Democrats name 26-member Cabinet
+Muslim woman passed over as Romania's PM named deputy

 - Huskies expected to be hit hard by early departures for NFL draft

+The nominee for foreign minister is Teodor Melescanu, 75, who entered the foreign ministry during the communist era.
+Melescanu previously served as foreign minister from 1992-1996 and for a few days in 2014.
+He also headed Romania’s foreign espionage agency.

+The Social Democrats will govern with the junior Alliance of Liberals and Democrats

-Prime Minister-elect Sorin Grindeanu said: “We have a program to govern … it urges us to show responsibility, modesty and respect for Romanians.”
+“We have a program to govern,” Prime Minister-elect Sorin Grindeanu, a regional politician who was nominated last week, said.
+“It urges us to show responsibility, modesty and respect for Romanians.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.